Xtream Codes vs M3U: Which IPTV Format Should You Choose?

 Do you have to pick one?

 No. Modern IPTV managers like GridStreamr speak both and let you merge them.
-You can connect one Xtream source, add one or more M3U sources, and then combine the channels and titles you actually care about into a Linked Playlist.
+You can connect one Xtream source, add one or more M3U sources, and then combine the channels and titles you actually care about into a Smart Collection.
 Your library gets the best of both formats without forcing you to pick a side.

 Keep reading